josephtownshend/Strava_API/README.md

 ### OAuth tokens...

 One thing I noticed was that you need to use a token for this API, I haven't worked in this way yet so I did a bit of research.
 I am aware that you should not keep your token in your code as if you commit to version control a bot may scrape your repo and find your token.
 So I need to find out how to obscure it.

 I found that you can store it in an environment variable in a different file then use `.gitignore` to disclude the file from GitHub.

+$ npm install --save axios
+$ npm install --save-dev mocha chai nock

+Axios - A Promise based HTTP client for the browser and node.js Mocha - A popular Node.js testing framework.
+Chai - A BDD / TDD assertion library for Node.js
+Nock - A HTTP mocking and expectations library for Node.js